Echack/Echack.github.io/project1.md

 ## UI Design

-The user will submit how much money they make each hour and how many hours a week they worked.
-It will then calculate how much money is made after taxes.
+The user will import an XML/HL7 file that will give a list of family members and each memmber will be given a label to go along with their standing in the family.

 ![screenshot](images/p1.jpg)
 ![screenshot](images/p1_2.jpg)